serbannacu/gxna/README.md

 starts with a name, followed by sample values (one per sample), which can be any string.
 There may be multiple lines, each describing a different attribute.
-Differential expression scores can be computed with respect to any of the phenotypes, with the first one used by default.
+Differential expression scores can be computed with respect to any of the attributes, with the first one used by default.

 ## Examples